nestjs/docs.nestjs.com/content/techniques/configuration.md

 The `@nestjs/config` package uses default settings of:

-- `allowUnknowns`: controls whether or not to allow unknown keys in the environment variables.
+- `allowUnknown`: controls whether or not to allow unknown keys in the environment variables.
 Default is `true`
 - `abortEarly`: if true, stops validation on the first error; if false, returns all errors.
 Defaults to `false`.

 Note that once you decide to pass a `validationOptions` object, any settings you do not explicitly pass will default to `Joi` standard defaults (not the `@nestjs/config` defaults).
 For example, if you leave `allowUnknowns` unspecified in your custom `validationOptions` object, it will have the `Joi` default value of `false`.
 Hence, it is probably safest to specify **both** of these settings in your custom object.